 What is Six Sigma Quality and DIAMC?

-Six Sigma is a set of techniques invented by Motorola in 1986 to improve business processes.
+Six Sigma is a set of quality measurement techniques that improve business processes.

 The

-SMART Quality team (Green Belts) adapted the Motorola six sigma metrics to measure the quality
+SMART Quality team developed six sigma metrics to measure the

 and usability of technical documentation.

-symbol that represents a quality measurement, rated from one sigma to six sigma.
-A six sigma
+a quality measurement, from one sigma (low) to six sigma (high).

 processes,